rbroc/DataSci-AU-24/syllabus/readme.md

 Lectures take place Tuesday 14:00 - 16:00 and classes Wednesday 08:00 - 10:00.

-## Readings ##
-The following readings explain notions that are central to the overall philosophy of the course.
-We will especially focus on these in the first few lectures, so make sure to read them.
-I've sorted them by direct relevance to the course:
-* Yarkoni T, & Westfall J (2017).
-Choosing Prediction Over Explanation in Psychology: Lessons From Machine Learning.
-Perspectives on Psychological Science, available [here](https://doi.org/10.1177/1745691617693393)
-* Rocca R, & Yarkoni T (2022), Putting Psychology to the Test: Rethinking Model Evaluation Through Benchmarking and Prediction.
-Advances in Methods and Practices in Psychological Science, available [here](https://journals.sagepub.com/doi/full/10.1177/25152459211026864)
-* Shmueli G (2010), To Explain or to Predict?, Statistical Science, available [here](https://projecteuclid.org/journals/statistical-science/volume-25/issue-3/To-Explain-or-to-Predict/10.1214/10-STS330.full)
-* Breiman L (2001), Statistical Modeling: The Two Cultures, Statistical Science, available [here](https://doi.org/10.1214/ss/1009213726)

-Note that, in this folder, you will also find a list of [additional resources relevant for each lecture](`extra_resources.md`).

 ## Textbook ##

 Throughout the course, we will follow this textbook:
 * James, G., Witten, D., Hastie, T., Tibshirani, R., & Taylor, J. (2023).
 An introduction to statistical learning: With applications in python.
 Springer Nature.
-The textbook is freely available, and can be downloaded at this link: https://www.statlearning.com/
+The textbook is freely available, and can be downloaded at this link: https://www.statlearning.com/ The textbook comes with a number of exercises at the end of each chapter.
+These are implemented as Jupyter notebooks and can be found at: https://github.com/intro-stat-learning/ISLP_labs.

-There is also a math-heavy version of this textbook:
+You can use these to further practice things discussed during lectures, or to complement the practical exercises I will design for our classes.

+In you are in for the math, you can complement these readings with a parallel textbook which covers the same topics, but with more advanced mathematical content:
 * Hastie, T., Tibshirani, R., Friedman, J. H., & Friedman, J. H. (2009).
 The elements of statistical learning: data mining, inference, and prediction (Vol. 2, pp. 1-758).
 New York: springer.
 If you are in for the math, you can dive deeper into the methods we will discuss in class through this textbook, which is available at: https://hastie.su.domains/Papers/ESLII.pdf

+## Suggested Readings ##

+The following readings present arguments that are foundational to the philosophy of the course, and they help contextualize the prediction _versus_ explanation dichotomy in the context of cognitive sciences.
+We will explicitly focus on these in the first lecture.
+Reading them will make it much easier to contextualize methods and topics discussed throughout the course, and I thus suggest you pick a few of them and read them.

+* Breiman L (2001), Statistical Modeling: The Two Cultures, _Statistical Science_, available [here](https://doi.org/10.1214/ss/1009213726)
+* Lipton, Z. C. (2018).
+The mythos of model interpretability: In machine learning, the concept of interpretability is both important and slippery. _Queue_.
+Available [here](https://dl.acm.org/doi/pdf/10.1145/3236386.3241340).
+* Rocca R, & Yarkoni T (2022), Putting Psychology to the Test: Rethinking Model Evaluation Through Benchmarking and Prediction. _Advances in Methods and Practices in Psychological Science_, available [here](https://journals.sagepub.com/doi/full/10.1177/25152459211026864)
+* Shmueli G (2010), To Explain or to Predict?, _Statistical Science_, available [here](https://projecteuclid.org/journals/statistical-science/volume-25/issue-3/To-Explain-or-to-Predict/10.1214/10-STS330.full)
+* Yarkoni T, & Westfall J (2017).
+Choosing Prediction Over Explanation in Psychology: Lessons From Machine Learning. _Perspectives on Psychological Science_, available [here](https://doi.org/10.1177/1745691617693393)

+Note that, in this folder, you will also find a list of [additional resources relevant to lectures](`extra_resources.md`).

 ## Padlet on Brightspace ##